spaceconcordia/rocketry-performance/documentation/drag_model.md

 P = \rho R T
 \end{equation}

-We can simplify our lives by assuming the *Ideal Gas Law* applies, and use it to solve for *RT*
+We can simplify our lives by assuming the *Ideal Gas Law* applies, and use it to solve for *RT* using pressure and density.
 $$ RT = \dfrac{P}{\rho} $$

 Thus we can calculate the speed of sound as follows